clinnection/wfe/docs/README.md

 ### Integers in decimal operations

-If an operand used in a decimal operation (as op1 or op2) it is converted to a decimal first, then the operation proceeds and the resulting value shall be decimal.
+If an integer operand used in a decimal operation (as op1 or op2) it is converted to a decimal first, then the operation proceeds and the resulting value shall be decimal.

 ## Date